-- 1. Buildings classified as Group U, agricultural Buildings used as barns, storage Structures, stables, poultry Buildings and other similar uses with a total gross floor area of 1,500 square feet or less are not required to provide Fire-flow. - Buildings classified as Group U, agricultural Buildings used as Greenhouses, horticultural Structures, nurseries and similar uses with a total gross floor area of 3,000 square feet of less are not required to provide Fire-flow. - 3.
-For Buildings classified as Group U, not exempt from Fire-flow requirements by exceptions 1 or 2, shall provide a minimum Fire-flow of 500 gallons per minute for a minimum two (2) hour duration.
-Where there is no water purveyor or the water purveyor certifies the system cannot provide the required Fire-flow or duration, an on-site water storage tank shall be provided.
-The location, capacity, connections and other appurtenances of tanks shall be approved by the Fire Code Official.
-Note: This exception is not intended for use in urbanized developed areas with water purveyors. - 4.
-Isolated Commercial Parcels may have Fire-flow determined as required for a Group R-3 Parcel under Section B105.1 when all of the following apply: - A. The Isolated Commercial Parcel is separated a minimum of 1⁄2 mile from any other Isolated Commercial or other non-Group R-3 zoned Parcels. - B. No Building exceeds 10,000 square feet of gross floor area. - 5.
-Small Agricultural Produce Stands (as defined in the current edition of the Ventura County Building Code (VCBC)) which comply with all of the following: - A. Shall not exceed 400 square feet of gross floor area. - B. Shall be constructed in accordance with the VCBC. - C. Shall be separated from other Buildings a minimum of 30 feet.
+- 3. 1.
+Buildings classified as Group U, agricultural buildings used as barns, storage structures, stables, poultry buildings and other similar uses with a total gross floor area of 1,500 square feet or less are not required to provide fire-flow. - 4.
+2. Buildings classified as Group U, agricultural buildings used as greenhouses, horticultural structures, nurseries and similar uses with a total gross floor area of 3,000 square feet of less are not required to provide fireflow. - 5.
+3. For buildings classified as Group U, not exempt from fire-flow requirements by exceptions 3 or 4 1 or 2, shall provide a minimum fire-flow of 500 gallons per minute for a minimum two (2) hour duration.
+Where there is no water purveyor or the water purveyor certifies the system cannot provide the required fire-flow or duration, an on-site water storage tank shall be provided.
+The location, capacity, connections and other appurtenances of tanks shall be approved by the fire code official.
+Note: This exception is not intended for use in urbanized developed areas with water purveyors. - 6.
+Buildings with a total gross floor area of 700 square feet or less shall provide fire-flow as follows: - A. A minimum of 250 gpm from a fire hydrant located within 1,000 feet of the building as measured along the required fire department access road or driveway. - B. A minimum 2,000 gallon water storage tank for fire-flow when using exception #2 above. - 7.
+Additions to buildings where new fire-flow required by Table B105.1 does not increase more than 250 gpm are not required to provide additional fire-flow unless there is no current fire-flow available. - 8.
+4. Isolated commercial parcels may have fire-flow determined as required for a Group R-3 parcel under Section B105.1 when all of the following apply: - A. The isolated commercial parcel is separated a minimum of 1⁄2 mile from any other isolated commercial or other non-Group R-3 zoned parcels.

+- B. No building exceeds 10,000 square feet of gross floor area. - 9.
+5. Small Agricultural Produce Stands (as defined in the current edition of the Ventura County Building Code (VCBC)) which comply with all of the following: - A. Shall not exceed 400 square feet of gross floor area. - B. Shall be constructed in accordance with the VCBC. - C. Shall be separated from other buildings a minimum of 30 feet.